lewtds/bogo/README.md

 ## How to test

-Make sure you have the latest Vala compiler and development headers for Gtk+ 2 and 3 installed.
+Make sure you have the latest Vala compiler and development headers for Gtk+ 2, Gtk+ 3 and Python 3 installed.

 ```bash
 # Install bogo-python.
 Just make sure you're using Python 3.